Boria138/arch-tweaks/README.md

 ## How to use

-launch the the install script:
+Launch the the install script:

     sh install.sh